 The missed spots from the first coat were saturated with product, and in the end, the entire floor looks shiny, but the variation of color/shade on those spots persists.

 We already rolled in the workbenches and lowered that charging station/tool cabinet.
-It all looks awesome!
+It all looks fantastic!

-Well guys, that's a minor thing because this entire garage looks a million times better!!
+Well, guys, that's a little issue because this garage looks a million times better!!

 | DIY - Lumber Rack | |